JelenaMF/Phrase-Hunter-a-word-guessing-game/README.md

 # Phrase Hunter- a word guessing game
  Object-Oriented Programming unit 4
+ This program is a game similarly to the game show wheel of fortune (without the wheel) There are a few phrases the user will have to guess the letters within the phrase and guess the phrase before they run out of time.

  ## **Custom Styles and Animation**
  > 1. The font for title class and header class was changed to 'Lobster', cursive